-The Sub-Fund will seek to attain the sustainable investment objective of the Sub-Fund as monitored by a number of sustainability indicators (which are certain selected Principal Adverse Impact Indicators ("PAIs")) and will measure and monitor these selected PAI indicators for all managed assets of the Sub-Fund in order to demonstrate attainment of its sustainable investment objective on a periodic basis using MSCI ESG Manager or other third party ESG data rating providers.
+The Sub-Fund will seek to promote environmental or social characteristics as monitored by a number of sustainability indicators (which are certain selected Principal Adverse Impact Indicators ("PAIs")) and will measure and monitor these selected PAIs for all managed assets of the Sub-Fund in order to demonstrate attainment of each of the environmental and social characteristics promoted by the Sub-Fund using MSCI ESG Manager or other third-party ESG data rating providers.

-The Manager or the third-party asset manager(s) appointed by the Manager to manage the Sub-Fund consider the 14 mandatory indicators on greenhouse gas emissions, biodiversity, water, waste and social indicators with reference to the companies in which the Sub-Fund invests in order to show the impact of the sustainable investments against these indicators.
+Regarding the portion of the Sub-Fund allocated to sustainable investments, the Manager or the thirdparty asset manager(s) appointed by the Manager to manage the Sub-Fund, consider the 14 mandatory indicators on greenhouse gas emissions, biodiversity, water, waste and social indicators with reference to the companies in which the Sub-Fund invests in order to show the impact of the sustainable investments against these indicators.

-The Manager and/or the third-party asset manager(s) appointed by the Manager ensure, through the use of screening tools, to exclude companies that do not comply with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+For this sustainable portion of the Sub-Fund, the Manager and/or the third-party asset manager(s) appointed by the Manager ensure, through the use of screening tools, to exclude companies that do not comply with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.